defold/defold/engine/dlib/README.md

 * The os_int.h is replaced by #include <stdint.h>
 * Removed __stdcall on WIN32, see change in os_port.h
+* Fixed issues in send_packet and basic_read in tls1.c

 webp
 -----

 * replaced intN_t #define's in types.h with #include <stdint.h> as msvc now ships with one.